At a Glance

 ✨Tip Number 1

-Familiarise yourself with the latest trends and technologies in engine building, especially focusing on heritage engines.
+Familiarise yourself with the latest trends and technologies in engine building, especially in heritage engines.
 This knowledge will not only help you stand out during interviews but also demonstrate your passion for the field.

 ✨Tip Number 2

 Network with professionals in the motorsport and historic car restoration industries.
-Attend relevant events or join online forums to connect with others who can provide insights or even referrals to opportunities at companies like us.
+Attend relevant events or join online forums to connect with others who can provide insights or even referrals for the Engine Build Manager position.

 ✨Tip Number 3

 Prepare to discuss your leadership style and how you manage teams effectively.
-Think of specific examples from your past experiences where you successfully guided a team through challenges, as this will be crucial for the Engine Build Manager role.
+Think of specific examples from your past experiences where you successfully guided a team through challenges, as this will be crucial for the role.

 ✨Tip Number 4